svetlyak40wt/django-faces/README.md

 django-faces
 ------------

+In opposite to [django-avatar][], this application does not allow users to upload their own pictures to the servers.
+Instead of this, django-faces tries to discover user's avatar using his site's URL or his email.

-This application uses Pavatar protocol (http://pavatar.com/spec/) to show avatar for web site, or fall back to the Favicon or Gravatar (http://gravatar.com), which need a commenter's email.
+Right now, django-faces can use [Pavatar protocol][pavatar] to show avatar for web site, or fall back to the [Favicon][] or [Gravatar][], which need a commenter's email.

 If niether Pavatar, Favicon or Gravatar are not enabled for 'email' and 'site', then algorithm fall back to the default avatar image,